polla-fattah/nnott/tutorial/running-experiments.md

 2. Place the MNIST `.npy` files inside `data/` (already provided in this repo).
 3. From the project root, run the commands below.

+> Label sanity checks now run automatically.
+If your labels are one-hot matrices or include values outside `[0, 9]`, the trainer raises a descriptive error before training starts.

 ---

 ## Fully Connected Networks